Monometer CFD Simulation by Ansys Fluent, Training

 Description

-In this project, we study a Monometer CFD Simulation by Ansys Fluent, and it has been shown how there is variation in U-tube manometric fluid column.
+In this project, we study a Manometer of Venturimeter CFD Simulation by Ansys Fluent, and it has been shown how there is variation in U-tube manometric fluid column.
 The multiphase VOF model has been used.
 A convergent and divergent nozzle has been used to create a pressure difference.
 One end of the manometer is attached at the throat, and the other at the converging section.
 There is a rise in the liquid column in the U- tube manometer at the low-pressure region.

-Monometer CFD Simulation by Ansys Fluent
+Monometer of Venturimeter CFD Simulation by Ansys Fluent

-Manometers are pressure measurement devices that are commonly used in everyday life.
+Venturimeters are pressure measurement devices that are commonly used in everyday life.
 For example, pressures in piping systems are constantly monitored using these devices.
 The U-tube manometer is a special manometer that gets its name from its U-shaped tube.
 The straight portions of this U are commonly referred to as the manometer’s arms, limbs, or ends.
 The manometer is typically filled with a dense, colored fluid called the manometer fluid, which is used to visualize the pressure difference between the two ends of the tube.
 As the pressure at one of its ends increases, the manometer fluid inside the tube is pushed downward at that end.

 This causes the manometer fluid to rise at the other end of the device.
 The difference in the fluid levels between the two ends is then used to measure the pressure difference.
 When used properly, the manometer, one of the earliest pressure-measuring instruments, is very accurate.
 The manometer has no moving parts subject to wear, age, or fatigue.
 Manometers operate on the Hydrostatic Balance Principle: a liquid column of known height will exert a known pressure when the weight per unit volume of the liquid is known.